roydegeest/rakwireless-docs/docs/en-us/datasheet/gateways/rak831/README.md

 The concentrator module **RAK831** is designed for a wide variety of applications like **Smart Metering**, **IoT** (Internet of Things) and **M2M** (Machine-to-machine) applications.
 It is a multi- channel high performance Transceiver module designed to receive several LoRa® packets simultaneously using different spreading factors on multiple channels.
 The concentrator module RAK831 can be integrated into a gateway as a complete RF front-end of this gateway.
 It provides the possibility to enable robust communication between a gateway and a huge amount of LoRa® end-nodes spread over a wide range of distance.
 The RAK831 needs a host system for proper operation.

 This is an ideal modular product to help you realize the whole Lora® system development.
 With the USB-SPI converter module FT2232, you can quickly make the software development in your PC.
-Also, you can integrate the concentrator module to your production product to realize the gateway function.This is very economic way to address for a huge variety of applications like Smart Grid, Intelligent Farm,intelligent Farm and Other IoT applications.
+Also, you can integrate the concentrator module to your production product to realize the gateway function.
+This is very economic way to address for a huge variety of applications like Smart Grid, Intelligent Farm, intelligent Farm and Other IoT applications.

 The RAK831 needs a host system like Raspberry Pi or WisAP (OpenWRT based) or WisCam for proper operation .
 The host processor can be a PC or MCU that will be connected to RAK831 via USB or SPI.